Lulu Publishing Review: READ THIS Before You Use Them!

 If you’re looking for a professional editor, designer, or marketer who’s experienced, qualified, and who will give you a fair quote, we have great news: you’re only a click away.

-Lulu produces fairly high-quality print books, but its distribution services leave a great deal to be desired, resulting in an overall rating of 2.5 stars.
+Lulu produces fairly high-quality print books, but its distribution services leave a great deal to be desired.
 If you're only printing with them, you should be fine — but distributing your Lulu-printed books might get messy.

 And if you’re still conflicted over whether or not to choose Lulu, here are our recommendations in the plainest terms possible!